ksfraser/FA/README.md

 ## Overview

 This project is undergoing a comprehensive refactoring to modernize the codebase using Object-Oriented Programming (OOP) principles and software engineering best practices.
-The goal is to transform the legacy procedural code into a maintainable, testable, and scalable system.
+The goal is to transform the legacy procedural code into a maintainable, testable, and scalable system, and then extend it with advanced capabilities including event-driven workflows, plugin architecture, and seamless external integrations.

 ## Objectives

+### Core Refactoring (Phase 1 - In Progress)
 - **OOP Transformation**: Convert procedural code to object-oriented classes and structures.
 - **Test Coverage**: Ensure all classes and files have comprehensive unit test cases and integration test cases using PHPUnit.
 - **Best Practices**: